 Building Engineering Leaders

-The Bernard M. Gordon-MIT Engineering Leadership Program is committed to developing next-generation technical leaders who are equipped to understand and address significant engineering problems in real-world situations.
+The Bernard M. Gordon-MIT Engineering Leadership Program develops next-generation technical leaders who are equipped to understand and address significant engineering problems in real-world situations.

-Launched through a $20 million gift (with a matching requirement) by the Gordon Foundation—the largest gift made to MIT's School of Engineering for curriculum development—the program aims to ensure that MIT continues to lead the nation in graduating effective engineering leaders.
+Launched through a $20 million gift (with a matching requirement) by the Gordon Foundation—the largest gift made to MIT's School of Engineering for curriculum development—the program is committed to ensuring that MIT continues to lead the nation in graduating effective engineering leaders.

 The Gordon-MIT Engineering Leadership Program fosters new approaches that prepare the nation's young engineering leaders for productive and effective careers in engineering companies and continues MITís rich, innovative tradition of engineering leadership.

 To develop the potential leaders of engineering innovation, invention, and implementation, the program works both with students enrolled at MIT and beyond the Institute with industry.

 MIT students can engage with the program in many ways, all designed to help participating students develop the Capabilities of Effective Engineering Leaders.

 Students start engaging GEL in their Sophomore year, with UPOP, the Undergraduate Practice Opportunities Program.
 Setting the stage for GEL Year One, UPOP introduces students to engineering practice.
 UPOP'ers receive personalized coaching, a summer internship, post-internship reflective activities, and hone basic interpersonal proficiencies such as effective networking, building a impactful resume and other career-enhancing skills.

 Juniors and Seniors who complete UPOP or who qualify on the basis of experience on an engineering project in an industrial or academic setting can apply for the GEL Year One program.
 Accepted students participate in interactive short courses providing frameworks, models, and cases on engineering leadership.